LeuKongsun/meow/README.md

 # meow
-Meow is sample project that display kittens as a list and view the detail of each image.
+Meow is a sample project that display kittens as a list and view the detail of each image.

 ## How to run
 Install dependency